Sunday, 28 August 2011

 XI Sunday after Pentecost

-The eleventh Sunday after Pentecost, and the second Sunday of August, is of semi-double rite and its liturgical colour green.
-The Gospel pericopes from St. Mark contain the account of the LORD healing a deaf and dumb man with His spittle (c.f. rite of baptism).
+Today is the eleventh Sunday after Pentecost and the fifth Sunday of August.
+It is of semi-double rite and the liturgical colour green.
+The Gospel pericopes from St. Mark contain the account of the LORD healing a deaf and dumb man with His spittle.

 At Vespers yesterday the antiphons and psalms of Saturday were sung.
-The antiphon on the Magnificat was Ego te in altissimis for the Saturday before the second Sunday in August.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Cajetan and of SS.
-Cyriacus, Largus and Smaragdus.
+The antiphon on the Magnificat was Observa, fili for the Saturday before the fifth Sunday in August.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Joseph Calasanctius, St. Augustine of Hippo and St. Hermes.
 The Suffrage of the Saints was omitted as were the Dominical preces at Compline because of the occurring double feasts.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of SS.
-Cyriacus, Largus and Smaradgus, the third collect is A cunctis.
+The Gloria is sung, the second collect is of St. Augustine, the third collect of St. Hermes.
 The Creed is sung and the preface is of the Holy Trinity.

 Vespers are of the Sunday.
-After the collect of the Sunday commemorations are sung of the following feast of St. John Mary Vianney, SS Cyriacus, Largus and Smaragdus and St. Romanus.
+After the collect of the Sunday commemorations are sung of the following feast of the Beheading of St. John the Baptist, St. Augustine and St. Sabina.
 The Suffrage of the Saints is omitted as are the Dominical preces at Compline due to the occurring double feast.

 Art: Jerome Nadal